supernovus/lum.js/PLANS.md

 ## External Dependencies

-I'm going to migrate as much as I can to use `bower` to install any external dependencies that were expected to have their own scripts in the `./scripts/ext/` folder.
-In the case that a package is not available in `bower`, I'll add it to a small, simplified download list.
+I'm installing all external dependencies via `npm`, and for backwards compatibility, am making symbolic links to the browser bundle in the old `scripts/ext` location.

 A bunch of dependencies I haven't used in ages or never got around to using, I'm just dropping from the collection entirely.
 Bye bye.